thefool309/potential-octo-tribble/README.md

 currently I have uploaded a simple nested for loop exercise in a C++ file called "pyramid.cpp".

-num_guess_while_loop.cpp taught me while loops and was technically my first nested loop
+num_guess_while_loop.cpp taught me while loops and was kind of my first nested loop

 the-contract.cpp helped me figure out if statements and contains my first for loop.